BaileyMendonca/asd_asignment_base/README.md

 This will open a browser window presenting a user-friendly interface for your database, allowing you to perform CRUD operations and more.

+# For Marker to read

+We have a mono repoed project with both a backend and a frontend.

+Frontend

+In the frontend we use simple react typescript and the important files are all located in the component folders.
+The following is folder ownership

+Bailey: AvailabilityForm, AvailabilityView, AvailabilityManagementForm, Navigation, TechnicianView, ManagerViewer Taeyeong  Kim: AppointmentDist, appointmentCRUD, Technician CRUD,

+Hyeeun Kim :serviceCRUD, turninghseet

+Tests
+Taeyeong Kim : AppointmentCreation.test.tsx
+Hyeeun Kim : TechnicianCRUD.test.tsx
+Bailey: Auth0Bailey.test.tsx

+Backend
+In the backend we use a nestjs approach and including controller,module,service.
+Controller is purely for handling the api calls and then calling the given service to action them.
+Each feature will have it’s own folder which contains needed files.
+Below is folder ownership

+Bailey: Availabilities folder

+Taeyeong Kim :appointmentCRUD, Technician CRUD,

+Hyeeun Kim ::serviceCRUD,